Northward-Design/gulp-recipes-es6/ingredients/ts/browsersync-ts/README.md

-BrowserSync TS
+BrowserSync TS Ingredient
 ================================================================================

-A TS BrowserSync, Watch, Lint, Bundle, Compile and Minify Task with Source Maps.
+A TS BrowserSync, Watch, Lint, Bundle, Compile and Minification Task with Source Maps.

 - Synchronizes the Browser to `dist/scripts`, and updates on any change.
 - Watches all `.ts` files in `src/ts`.
 - Lints, Bundles, Compiles, and Minifies files from `src/ts` to `dist/scripts`.
 - Renames file as `*.min.js`.
-- Creates an in-line Source Map in the `.js` file.
+- Creates an in-line Source Map in the `.min.js` file.

 Usage
 --------------------------------------------------------------------------------